Name: Silvestre De Sousa

 His initial Group victory for Godolphin came on Sandagiyr, who gamely took the Group Three Firebreak Stakes at Meydan in February, 2012.

-The rider partnered his first European Group One winner at Capannelle Racecourse, Italy, on November 4, when Hunter’s Light captured the 10-furlong Premio Roma GBI Racing.
+The rider partnered his first European Group One winner at Capannelle Racecourse, Italy, in November, 2012, when Hunter’s Light captured the 10-furlong Premio Roma GBI Racing.

 He also rode Hunter’s Light to Group One glory in the Al Maktoum Challenge Round Three Sponsored By Emirates Airline – Godolphin’s 200th Group One success – at Meydan, Dubai in March, 2013.

-Silvestre de Sousa recorded his first British Group One on board Farhh in the JLT Lockinge Stakes at Newbury on May 18, 2013 and partnered the five-year-old to another famous victory in the QIPCO Champion Stakes at Ascot next time out in October of the same year.
+Silvestre de Sousa recorded his first British Group One on board Farhh in the JLT Lockinge Stakes at Newbury in May, 2013, and partnered the five-year-old to another famous victory in the Group One QIPCO Champion Stakes at Ascot next time out in October of the same year.

 Silvestre De Sousa Facts & Figures (2010-2014)